Our Board & Staff

 HTC Board Representative

-Ashley Castello is a mom of two boys, nine-year-old Leo and 3-year-old Max.
+Ashley Castello is a mom of two boys, ten-year-old Leo and four-year-old Max.
 Max has Severe Hemophilia A with inhibitors.
-From the moment he was diagnosed, Ashley and her husband Casey knew that they would want to be involved in the community.
-Ashley joined the board with the hopes of making a positive difference for families affected by bleeding disorders.
-Ashley is an educator with sixteen years of experience in the East Baton Rouge Parish School System.
-In her current position as ICARE Specialist, Ashley provides prevention services to five schools in EBR and the adjudicated youth program as a Licensed Prevention Professional.
-In addition to her job in EBR, and her role as treasurer of the LHF Board of Directors, Ashley has also served on the Advocacy Leadership Council of the Hemophilia Federation of America for the last year and a half.
-She is dedicated to continuously improving LHF and ensuring that the bleeding disorders community has a reliable chapter for many years to come.
+From the moment he was diagnosed, Ashley and her husband, Casey, knew that they would want to be involved in the community.
+Ashley joined the board of directors with the hope of making a positive difference for families affected by bleeding disorders, and that led her to becoming the Executive Director.
+Ashley has also served on the Advocacy Leadership Council of the Hemophilia Federation of America and currently serves on their board.
+As Executive Director, she is dedicated to continuously improving LHF and ensuring that the bleeding disorders community has a reliable chapter for many years to come.